Robert Mueller to testify before Congress, Democrats say

-Former special counsel Robert Mueller will testify to Congress next month after being subpoenaed by two committees, lawmakers announced Tuesday night.
+Former special counsel Robert Mueller will testify to Congress next month after being subpoenaed by two committees, lawmakers announced Tuesday night, setting up a major showdown that could set the tone for the rest of President Trump’s term.

-“The American public deserves to hear directly from you about your investigation and conclusions,” Judiciary Chairman Jerrold Nadler and Intelligence Chairman Adam Schiff said in a joint letter alerting Mr. Mueller to the demand.
+“The American public deserves to hear directly from you about your investigation and conclusions,” Judiciary Chairman Jerrold Nadler and Intelligence Chairman Adam Schiff said in a joint letter alerting Mr. Mueller that he has been subpoenaed.

+They said they’d wanted to get Mr. Mueller to testify voluntarily but were prepared to issue subpoenas, “and we now understand it is necessary to do so.”

+They said Mr. Mueller has agreed to comply, and will testify in open session.

-Mr. Mueller, in a farewell statement to the press in May, had said his report spoke for itself and he would have nothing more to add.
+Mr. Mueller, in a farewell statement to the press in May, said the report spoke for itself and he would have nothing more to add.

 “The report is my testimony.
 I would not provide information beyond that which is already public in any appearance before Congress,” he said at the time.